yogitasn/Springboard-Step-6-Scale-Your-Prototype/2 - data processing/README.md

 #### Data Processing

-These scripts are used to extracts and transforms paid parking occupancy data from the datasets for the year 2012 to present and create date dimension.
-Script also extract and transforms blockface data.
+These scripts are used to extract and transform paid parking occupancy data for the year 2012 to present and blocface to create paid parking fact, date and blockface dimension.

 All of the above are done in PySpark.